shrugs/stickers/README.md

 - [ ] include a totalSupply per tokenId
   - `totalSupplyOf` hook on printers?
   - [ ] could use the read only delegate idea to optionally get a maxSupply from impl contract allowing for 1/1 specifications
-- [ ] replace ERC165Checker with something more gas efficient?
+- [ ] replace ERC165Checker with something more gas efficient
+  - especially because we know printers support EIP165 so we don't need to check for that in `shouldCall...`